brehen/master-thesis/docs/PROJECT_DESCRIPTION.md

 <!-- A presentation of another convention -->

 Another convention, is that of serverless services, where the focus is to move from building the environment yourself, but rather writing code that serve a specific purpose while the infrastructure is (generally) managed by someone else.
 This allows servers to spin up a process for running a specific task, and then turn it off again once it's done.
-Between each request, the service doesn't occupy and hardware, and thus doesn't cause any monetary/computational cost.
+Between each request, the service doesn't occupy any hardware, and thus doesn't cause any monetary/computational cost.

 <!-- Marius : short comment about what this paragraph is -->